 Aécio Amaral lectures in Sociology at the Universidade Federal da Paraíba, Brazil, is a member of the editorial team of the Portuguese journal Nada and is an associate researcher in InC - Research Group in Continental Philosophy, based in Goldsmiths College.
 He is currently writing up his PhD at the Centre for Cultural Studies in Goldsmiths; his doctoral research (sponsored by CNPq, Brasil) is a study of the Post-Heideggerian approach to technoscience within post-1968 critical theory.
 He is co-editor of Inclusão social, identidade e diferença: perspectivas pós-estruturalistas de análise social (São Paulo, Annablume 2006).
 Current projects include Recombinant Genetics and Biosafety Law.
-Contact Aecio.

 Patrick Bresnihan is Assistant Professor in Environmental Geography in Trinity College Dublin.
 His work draws from political ecology, science and technology studies, feminist theory and anthropology.
 His current research interests are the commons, environmental infrastructures and the financialization of nature.
-His first book, 'Transforming the Fisheries.
-Neoliberalism, Nature & the Commons' (University of Nebraska Press), is due out April, 2016.
+His first book, Transforming the Fisheries.
+Neoliberalism, Nature & the Commons was published by University of Nebraska Press in 2016.
 He also participates in the Provisional University, an activist-research project based in Dublin.
-Contact Paddy.